Defining MYSQL order of execution

 order of execution might change if your query doesn't contain certain

-clauses (for example, a query without a GROUP BY
+clauses (for example, a query without a GROUP BY clause

 won't involve the grouping stage).
 Understanding this order of execution